French police clash with protesters over health pass requirement | DW | 31.07.2021

-Thousands of special forces have been deployed around Paris to confront citizens protesting government plans to introduce special coronavirus passes.
+Thousands of security forces have been deployed around Paris to confront citizens protesting plans to introduce coronavirus passes.
 The protests are the third in as many weeks.

 Millions of French citizens have been vaccinated, still thousands continue to protest government health requirements

-More than 3,000 police and special forces were deployed around the French capital Paris on Saturday as thousands of protesters angered by the government's planned introduction of health passes descended on the city.
+More than 3,000 police and security personnel were deployed around the French capital Paris on Saturday as thousands of protesters angered by the government's planned introduction of health passes descended on the city.

+Nationwide, around 204,000 people took part in protests across the country, according to the Interior Ministry.
+The numbers were up from the figures logged during protests last weekend.

+In Paris, police used teargas and force when confronting protesters at four different rallies across the city.

 A police spokesperson reported that three officers had been injured by protesters during the course of the day.